hashicorp-dev-advocates/envoy-metrics-demystified/shipyard/docs/connections.md

 You can also set the Legend `Active Upstream Connections`.

 What you should see is something like the following, note that the connections to the `Payments` service are not constant like the inbound connections to the API service.
-This is probably because there is not a consistent connection pool and conections are constantly being opened and closed.
-Since we know this is a HTTP restful service we are going to assume that every request is creating a TCP connection.
+This is probably because there is not a consistent connection pool and connections are constantly being opened and closed.
+Since we know this is an HTTP restful service we are going to assume that every request is creating a TCP connection.
 We will see later how we can get granular metrics for requests, but, for now, lets see how we can see opened and closed connections.

 #### Figure 1.5 Active Upstream Connections